Organisations, support groups, books, videos and more to help you cope with vulval cancer.

 Phone: 01452 790178

 A charitable organisation.
-Members include health care professionals from various specialities and people who have an interest in ensuring that people with lymphoedema have access to the care and treatment that they need.
+Members include health care professionals from various specialities and people who are interested in ensuring that people with lymphoedema have access to the care and treatment they need.
 Has a directory of lymphoedema specialist practitioners.

 M Heffernan and M Quinn